karakaram/vim-quickrun-phpunit/README.md

 vim-quickrun-phpunit is outputter of vim-quickrun plugin.

+This plug-in, you can output to the command line the result of running the PHPUnit.

 Simplifies the results of running the PHPUnit.
 Result message will be green and red coloring.

-If PHPUnit test case is failure, result message is output to the quickfix window.
+If PHPUnit test case is failure, result message is output to the location-list.
-You can jump to the error from the quickfix window.
+You can jump to the error from the location-list.

 # Install

 Please put your vim's runtimepath this plugin files.

-For example
+Example

 * ~/.vim/autoload/quickrun/outputter/phpunit.vim
-* ~/.vim/bundle/quickrun-outputter-phpunit/autoload/quickrun/outputter/phpunit.vim
+* ~/.vim/bundle/vim-quickrun-phpunit/autoload/quickrun/outputter/phpunit.vim

 Please install vim-quickrun Version 0.5.1(or later) before use this plugin.
 <https://github.com/thinca/vim-quickrun>